 HOW TO APPLY

-- Download/Print the Application Form & Policy for the YP Fund (of the Vogel Endowment) – version 7/8/18 (PDF)
+- For larger requests, please fill out the Application Form & Policy for the YP Fund (of the Vogel Endowment) – version 7/8/18 (PDF)

 - Read the full application and policy.
-Copy/paste or type ALL of the application questions into a new document and submit as an email attachment (preferred) or hard copy.
+Copy/paste or type ALL of the application questions into a new document and submit as an email attachment.
 One or two pages should suffice.

 - Applications are due on or before March 20th, June 20th, September 20th and December 20th (near the equinoxes and solstices).